clair-beep/clair-beep/README.md

 ###  Hi there 👋 I'm Clair,

-A Software engineering passionate  following my passion for programming
+I'm a Software engineer following my passion for programming.

+🏦 I'm currently working for e-commerce.
+I like  building pipelines, exploring scalability problems and improving efficiency.
+I am a Strong Advocate for  Innovation and Automation 🤖

+Talk to me about art,  Anime,  Indie Movies 🎥, Video Games 🎮, Animation 📸

 <!--
 **clair-beep/clair-beep** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.